 - Balance: Maintain the remainder by investing in carbon offsets.

 These are three basic yet critical steps that everyone needs to take into consideration to achieve carbon neutrality.

 Whereas, if we talk about the above three levels in detail, people in these sectors can take different steps to ensure minimal carbon emission.

 When it comes to the personal level, individuals can lower carbon emissions by switching toward advanced technologies that don’t require gasoline.
 They can also consider using public transportation, biking, walking, and carpooling, leading to fewer greenhouse gas emissions.

 Communities can invest in renewable energy sources, such as wind, solar, and biomass, to eliminate greenhouse gas emissions and lower air pollution.
 Also, establishing a well-planned bike trail system or public transit system can make a significant difference in a community’s carbon footprint.

 To get carbon-neutral certifications, organizations should find ways to reduce their emissions, no matter the business type and size.
 They can do so by shifting to renewable energy.
-The last and most effective step to reduce carbon footprint is to buy certified, premium-quality offsets.
+The last and most effective step to reduce emissions is to buy certified, premium-quality carbon offsetting products.